spk121/potato-make/README.md

 ## Built-in rules and makevars

-Unless the `-r` option was given, there are some builtin suffix rules and *makevars* that are present by default.
-These are
+If the `--builtins` option is given, there are some builtin suffix rules and *makevars* that are present by default.
+These include the following.
+You can add more builtins by updating the potato/builtins.scm file.

     MAKE=make
     AR=ar